A parent’s guide to opening a bank account for a minor online

--You need to be at least 18 to open a bank account, but adults can open a joint account with a minor.
+- Kids under 18 can’t open a bank account on their own, but adults can open a joint account with them.

--Opening a bank account for a minor will require personal information (name, address, Social Security number, etc.) for both the child and the adult.
+- You’ll need basic personal information for both of you, like name, address, and Social Security number for both the child and the adult.

 Like so many other things in life, learning through hands-on experience is the best way for kids to absorb new knowledge.
-By helping your child open their first bank account, you can help them start building a solid financial foundation for their future.
+By helping your child open their first bank account, you can help them start building a solid foundation of financial literacy for their future.

 Opening a bank account for a minor looks a bit different than it does for an adult.
 In this guide, we’ll go over how to open a bank account for someone under 18 years old.